-Short term defensive consideration: When the Fund Manager/s believes market or economic conditions are unfavourable for investors, minimum and maximum asset allocation can be altered for a short-term period on defensive considerations as per clause 1.14.1.2 of SEBI Master Circular for Mutual Funds dated May 19, 2023.
+Short term defensive consideration: When the Fund Manager/s believes market or economic conditions are unfavourable for investors, minimum and maximum asset allocation can be altered for a short-term period on defensive considerations as per SEBI Master Circular for Mutual Funds dated June 27, 2024.
 Such changes in the investment pattern would be rebalanced to the above asset allocations within 30 calendar days from the date of deviation.
 (Consolidated Std.
 Obs.
 23)